 You should see progress with a child in 1 to 2 weeks.
 The software will display progress after each practice session.

-My child is an atrocious speller.
+My child has a lot of trouble with spelling.
 Will these exercises help my child’s spelling?

 The repeated practice a person gets with the Skill Builder Exercises indeed improves spelling because the child is developing a mental representation for the words.
 You can also turn an exercise into a spelling exercise by having the software “speak” the words out loud and the child spells the words using the keyboard.
 With our Designer Module you can create custom lists such as spelling lists.